 The best part of using this translation mode is that it will have no negative SEO implications for your site.

-To display original language content for all posts belonging to specific post types, go to the WPML → Settings page.
+To display untranslated content for all posts belonging to specific post types, go to the WPML → Settings page.

-Scroll down to the Post Types Translation section and select the second option, Translatable – use translation if available or fallback to the original language, for all post types you need.
+Scroll down to the Post Types Translation section and select the second option, Translatable – use translation if available or fallback to default language, for all post types you need.

 You can also enable this feature for taxonomies.
-In this case, if the taxonomies featured on a page are not translated, WPML displays the ones from the original names.
+In this case, if the taxonomies featured on a page are not translated, WPML displays the ones from the default language.

-To display original language taxonomy values for specific taxonomies, go to the WPML → Settings page.
+To display default language taxonomy values for specific taxonomies, go to the WPML → Settings page.

-Scroll down to the Custom taxonomies section and select the second option, Translatable – use translation if available or fallback to the original language, for all post types you need.
+Scroll down to the Custom taxonomies section and select the second option, Translatable – use translation if available or fallback to default language, for all post types you need.

 If you’re using WooCoomerce with the Translatable – use translation if available or fallback to default language setting enabled for your products, you won’t see any items on the archive page for your taxonomies in the secondary language.
 You must change settings for your products to Duplicate.
 After this, you will be able to use translated taxonomies on your product pages.